-With the adoption of Topic 606, Autodesk also adopted Topic 340-40, "Other Assets and Deferred Costs-Contracts with Customers."
-Prior to the adoption of Topic 340-40, Autodesk previously recognized compensation paid to sales employees and certain resellers related to obtaining customer contracts in marketing and sales expense in the consolidated statements of operations when incurred.
-Under Topic 340-40, Autodesk capitalizes this sales compensation as contract costs when they are incremental, directly incurred to obtain a contract with a customer and expected to be recoverable.
+With the adoption of ASC Topic 606, Autodesk also adopted ASC Topic 340-40, "Other Assets and Deferred Costs-Contracts with Customers."
+Prior to the adoption of ASC Topic 340-40, Autodesk recognized compensation paid to sales employees and certain resellers related to obtaining customer contracts in marketing and sales expense in the Consolidated Statements of Operations when incurred.
+Under ASC Topic 340-40, Autodesk capitalizes this sales compensation as a contract cost when they are incremental, directly incurred to obtain a contract with a customer, and expected to be recoverable.
 The contract costs are amortized based on the transfer of goods or services to which the contract costs relate.

 Under the modified retrospective method, Autodesk booked a cumulative decrease of \$90.4 million to the opening balance of "Accumulated deficit" at February 1, 2018.
 The comparative information has not been adjusted and continues to be reported as incurred.
-The details of the quantitative impact of the adoption on the three months ended April 30, 2018, are shown below.
-See Note 10, "Deferred Compensation" for disclosures under the new standard.
+The details of the quantitative impact of the adoption on the three and nine months ended October 31, 2018, are shown below.
+See Note 11, "Deferred Compensation" for disclosures under the new standard.